Rewritten:

 Editors’ Picks:

-1. During the talks between Biden and Zelensky, Ukrainian soldiers expressed their desire for more firepower to defeat Russia, but questioned if the shares the same goal.
+1. During the talks between Biden and Zelensky, Ukrainian soldiers expressed their desire for more firepower to defeat Russia, but questioned if the US shares the same goal.

 2. In an effort to unite couples separated by the war, Ukraine has launched online marriages.